brainhack-school2020/EliseD_BLUP_Brain-Learning-Unicorn-Project/README.md

 - Satistics
 - Debugging codes

-/!\ advertisment /!\

-click [here](https://www.biorxiv.org/content/10.1101/2020.03.09.979815v1.full) if you want to have a look on my work

 **Here to learn:**
-- Universal languages to share science (such as BIDS nomenclature/tools)
+- Universal languages and tools to share science
 - Machine/Deep learning (more complex stats!)
-- Python libraries to change the R routine
+- Python libraries to change from the R routine

+# Project draft: Brainhack Learning Unicorn Project

-## Project draft
+## Summary

-Dunno what will be in this project yet.
-The ideal will be to play with clinical data or social cognition fMRI data (if available) in the aim to learn how to preprocessed fMRI data (or using derived fMRI data), as well as how to apply machine learning methodologies.
-If genetic data are also available, I am willing to add them to the analyses.
+There is no clear idea for this project yet.
+The ideal will be to play with multimodal data (derived anatomical MRI data, genetic, other clinical data) in the aim to learn how to apply deep learning models.
+The hypothesis will be basic, the focus will be on the best machine learning model for the multimodal data.

+## Background

+### Problematic:
+1) Avoiding the transformation of the data
+2) Deal with missing values

+### Aims:
+Compare the model performances when infering a specific data categorization

+## Tools
+-
+- Jupyter notebook to keep clear track of the project
+- Compute Quebec to run the analyses on the complete sample
+- Github to share the scripts and results

+## Data

+##